 Weekly parish basketball power rankings

-The high-school basketball regular season continued in the last week, with some teams heating up and putting together win streaks.
+The high-school basketball regular season continued in the last week, with most of the teams in the parish jumping into district play.

-The power rankings for the boys didn’t change this week, but there was a little bit of a shakeup for the girls.
+The power rankings for the boys didn’t change this week, but there was a slight change for the girls.

 After last week’s action, here are the Weekly Citizen’s Ascension Parish high-school basketball power rankings.